Gurjar agitation in Rajasthan

-On 24 May, the Indian army was called in to help calm the violence as another 15 people were killed when police shot at a mob of protesters trying to torch a police station in Sikandra.
+On 24 May, the Indian army was called in to help address the violence as another 15 people were killed when police shot at a mob of protesters trying to torch a police station in Sikandra.

 Thousands of protesters blocked a rail route between Delhi and Mumbai.
 Highways had also been blocked, and state authorities cancelled many buses.
 Getting almost nothing from the government for their demand of a 5% quota for government jobs, Gurjars again went on to agitate in 2010.
 They jammed trains on the Jaipur-Delhi and Mumbai-Delhi routes.
 Unlike the unrest in 2008, there was no violence in 2010.
 In May 2015, a similar protest was organized and over thousands of Gujjars blocked railway tracks halting train traffic.

 Background

 Gurjars— a farming and trading community — are classified by the government as an "Other Backward Class".
 They are part of the caste system that does not face as much exclusion or discrimination in Indian society.
 The Gurjar community feels it has been economically and educationally left behind and it wants to be reclassified as a Scheduled Tribe.
 They demand scheduled tribe status so that they can qualify for government jobs and state college seats reserved solely for such groups.
 The Indian government has put in place an affirmative action plan that sets aside job and educational quotas for the disadvantaged groups that it classifies as Scheduled Tribes and Scheduled Castes.
 These tribes, the government believes, need extra assistance to overcome centuries of neglect.

 The state government, however, has so far declined to change their status.
 Instead, it has announced that Rs.
 2.82 billion ($ 67 million) will be spent to improve schools, clinics, roads and other infrastructure in Gurjar-dominated areas.
 However, Gurjar leaders have said that they "do not want money".
 Kirori Singh Bhainsla, the head of the main Gurjar protest organisation issued a statement — "We do not accept the economic package."

-In 2007, Gurjars in Rajasthan fought police and members of the Meena tribe that had already qualified for Scheduled Tribe benefits and is opposed to Gurjars sharing the benefits it has cornered for itself.
-At least 26 people were killed in that violence.
+In 2007-2008, Gurjars in Rajasthan fought police.
+At least 72 people were killed in that violence.

 In the wake of the ongoing Gurjar agitation in neighbouring Rajasthan, high alert had been sounded in the border districts of Madhya Pradesh to check any spread of violence.

-The agitation finally ended after Rajasthan Chief Minister Vasnundhara Raje agreed on a 5% reservation under a new special category.
+Rajasthan Chief Minister Vasnundhara Raje called them dacoits and Gunda.
+Due to elections she agreed for reservation.But in 2008 elections BJP lost in Rajasthan.